CIPHER MACHINES AND CRYPTOLOGY

 It was the predecessor of DES, the first ever cryptographic standard.
 However, the computer revolution did not only lead to better encryption systems, but also to faster and better codebreaking techniques.
 The race between codemakers and codebreakers continued as before.
 Absolute security was one of the reasons that one-time pad systems remained in use until the 1980s for Telex traffic and such, although the expensive and complex key distribution, a typical downside of one-time pad, made it only affordable to the military and diplomatic services.

-The cryptologic community remained very closed and mainly controlled by government agencies until the 1970s.
+Until the 1970s, the cryptologic community remained very closed, and mainly controlled by government agencies.
 The public release of DES (Data Encryption Standard) and the RSA public-key algorithm were a turning point in the spreading of cryptography.
-Following Kerckhoffs' principle, newly designed crypto algorithms were released into the public domain, to subject them to extensive academic research.
+Following Kerckhoffs' principle, newly designed crypto algorithms were released into the public domain to subject them to extensive academic research.
 The advantage was obvious.
-A very large open crypto community could assess new algorithms, discover weaknesses and propose improvements or disapprove the use of a weak algorithm.
-This lead to a 'survival of the fittest' situation, resulting in quality encryption standards.
+A very large open crypto community could assess new algorithms, discover weaknesses, and propose improvements or disapprove the use of a weak algorithm.
+This led to a 'survival of the fittest' situation, resulting in quality encryption standards.

-The most widely used symmetric algorithms today are the Advanced Encryptions Standard (AES), International Data Encryption Algorithm (IDEA), Blowfish and Triple DES.
+Some of the most widely used and publicly available symmetric algorithms today are the Advanced Encryptions Standard (AES) and International Data Encryption Algorithm (IDEA).
 Nevertheless, secret algorithms are still developed and used, mainly by government agencies.
 Another type of computer algorithms are stream ciphers.
-They were developed as an answer to the key distribution problem of long keys, as used in systems like one-time pad.
-Where a block cipher performs a cryptographic function on a fixed number of plain bits, the stream cipher produces a continuous stream of random values that is mixed with the plain bits.
-Some well-known stream ciphers are RC4, SEAL and SOBER.
+They were developed as an answer to the key distribution problem for long keys, as used in systems like one-time pad.
+Where a block cipher performs a cryptographic function on a fixed number of plain bits, the stream cipher produces a continuous stream of pseudo-random values that are mixed with the plain bits.
+Some well-known stream ciphers are RC4, SEAL, SOBER and FISH.

 The most important development for modern cryptography was public-key cryptography.
 Until 1970, all encryption was based on symmetric-key algorithms.
 Both encryption and decryption are performed with the same key.
 Both sender and receiver of an encrypted message have to use the same key.
 The disadvantage of this system was a complex key distribution system with several security issues.
 The invention of the asymmetric-key algorithm by James Ellis was a revolution in the world of cryptography.
 With asymmetric-key cryptography, two keys are used.
 A public key for encryption only, and a secret private key for decryption.
 The public key cannot be used to decrypt the information.
 This solved the expensive and risky problem of secret key distribution.

 Public-key algorithms are based on the computational complexity problem.
 The Diffie-Hellman algorithm is based on the discrete logarithm problem and RSA is based on the problem of factorization of large primes.
-Asymmetric-key algorithms require large keys and heavy computation, which makes them suitable only for encryption of small amounts of data.
-Therefore, strong traditional symmetric algorithms are often used to encrypt the actual information and the asymmetric-key algorithm is then used to encrypt the secret key for the symmetric algorithm.
-One of the most popular implementations of this principle is Philip Zimmermann's PGP, which is a combination of powerful symmetric block ciphers, the practical public-key asymmetric cryptography and the message integrity of digital signatures by hash functions.
+Asymmetric-key algorithms require large keys and heavy computation, which makes them only suitable for encryption of small amounts of data.
+Therefore, the message or data is encrypted with a strong traditional symmetric algorithm under control of a secret key, and that secret key is then encrypted with an asymmetric-key algorithm to securely exchange the secret key.
+All this in one handy automated package.

 Cryptography Today Top

-What has cryptography to do with you?
-Everything!
-Today, cryptography is embedded in all aspects of your life to protect your privacy.
-When you connect your computer to the Internet to browse, to e-mail, or login onto your favorite social network, that connection is secured by TLS (Transport Layer Security).
-The TLS protocol uses strong cryptography to prevent eavesdropping, tampering, and message forgery.
+Is cryptography important to you?
+Absolutely!
+Today, cryptography is embedded in all aspects of your life to protect.
+When you browse through the Internet, send e-mail, or log into your favorite social network, that connection is secured by HTTPS, the Hypertext Transfer Protocol Secure.
+HTTPS uses strong cryptography to prevent eavesdropping, tampering, and message forgery.
 And it's not only your personal computer that uses encryption.
-When shopping, customer cards are scanned and cryptography protects the personal data of the customers.
-If you use your credit card to pay or draw money from an ATM, the transaction is securely processed by your bank
+When shopping, customer cards are scanned, and cryptography protects their personal data.
+If you use your credit card to pay or draw money from an ATM, the transaction is securely processed by your bank.

-Information on the chip of your ID card and health insurance card are encrypted.
+Information on the chip of your ID card or health insurance card are encrypted.
 When you call someone with your mobile phone, your digitized voice is encrypted to prevent eavesdropping.
 The remote key of the central locking system of your car communicates with your car to generate unique keys, protected by cryptography.
-Let's put it this way: How would you like it when someone, let's say your life insurance broker, could simply use the Internet to read the computer files of your doctor?
-Or when someone could check your police record without authorization?
-What if your employer could check what you do with your money?
+Imagine our digital world of today, without cryptography.
+Your life insurance broker could simply use the Internet to read the computer files of your doctor.
+Anyone could check your police record without authorization.
+What if your employer could read what you do with your money?
 Cryptography prevents people from illegally invading your privacy.

 The most important benefit of cryptography is indeed privacy.
-Today our lives are completely digitized.
+Today, our lives are completely digitized.
 Nearly all your private information is stored in one of the many databases from the government, police, city services, banks, commercial holdings, health care services and so on.
-All this information can get exposed to unauthorized people.
+All this information could get exposed to unauthorized people.
 We need to stay in control of the technology that ensures our privacy.
 Cryptography protects the right to privacy and the right to communicate confidentially.
-Secure communications can protect one’s intimate private life, his business relations, and his social or political activities.
+Secure communications can protect one’s intimate private life, business relations, and social or political activities.

 These basic rights are written in the constitution of many, but not all countries.
-Of course, it is illegal to use cryptography for criminal or terrorist purposes.
+Of course, it's illegal to use cryptography for criminal or purposes or to plan terrorist acts.
 This does not mean that the use of cryptography should be illegal.
-Just as with weapons, a knife or a crowbar, it is not because you could use these objects for illegal purposes that they should be regarded as illegal.
-It is useless to make cryptography illegal.
-Criminals simply don’t care about the law.
-If you outlaw cryptography, only outlaws will have cryptography (read privacy).
+Just as with weapons, a knife, or a crowbar, it is not because you could use these objects for illegal purposes that they should be regarded as illegal.
+In fact, it's useless to make cryptography illegal, because criminals simply don’t care about the law.
+If you outlaw cryptography, then only outlaws will have cryptography, and privacy.

-However, even the most liberal and democratic countries have laws that control the use of cryptography and some countries have stricter laws than others.
-Many governments are reluctant to permit the use of cryptography by their citizens because it limits the government’s surveillance capabilities.
-The laws are often a balancing between the protection of the individual privacy and a nation’s security or its the fight against crime.
-Democratic countries tend to permit cryptography for personal use and have legal mechanisms to bypass the right to privacy with a court order in case of a criminal investigation or a threat of the nation.
-The boundaries between lawful surveillance and state organized invasion of privacy is often a subjected to discussion, even in democratic countries.
+However, even the most liberal and democratic countries have laws that control the use of cryptography, and some countries have stricter laws than others.
+Many governments are reluctant to permit the use of cryptography by their citizens because it limits their surveillance capabilities.
+Laws are often a balancing between the protection of the individual privacy, and a nation’s security or its the fight against crime.
+Democratic countries tend to permit cryptography for personal use and have legal mechanisms to bypass the right to privacy, with a court order in case of a criminal investigation, or a threat of the nation.
+The boundaries between lawful surveillance and state organized invasion of privacy are often a subjected to discussion, even in democratic countries.

-Depending on the country, laws on cryptography can restrict specific types of cryptography partially or allow only government licensed systems, limit the strength of the encryption or demand key escrow.
-Some laws can force someone to hand over the decryption keys following a judicial warrant and there are laws that restrict the import or export of cryptographic software, equipment or knowledge, or even regard export of cryptography as weapons export.
+Depending on the country, laws on cryptography can restrict specific types of cryptography partially, or allow only government licensed systems, limit the strength of the encryption or demand key escrow.
+Some laws can force someone to hand over the decryption keys, following a judicial warrant.
+There are laws that restrict the import or export of cryptographic software, equipment or knowledge, or even regard export of cryptography as weapons export.

-One might have no objection to his current government having the possibility to invade your privacy 'in case they really need to', and of course only when approved by the justice department.
+One might have no objection to his current government having the possibility to invade your privacy "in case they really need to", and only when approved by the justice department.
 But governments change, and what you believe to be a democracy today, can be a totalitarian state tomorrow.
 That's why we need to be able to use strong encryption without limitations, to assure our basic rights, today and tomorrow.
 Is cryptography important to you?
 You bet it is!

 More on this Website Top